为您找到"

 "相关结果约100,000,000个

 Cowpea (Vigna unguiculata) is an annual herbaceous legume that originated in Africa and is widely cultivated in semiarid regions.
-It has four subspecies and many cultivars with different morphological and culinary traits, such as black-eyed peas, yardlong beans, and cowpeas.
+It has four subspecies and many cultivars with different morphological features, such as seed size, pod length, and flower colour.

 Cowpea (Vigna unguiculata) is a nutritious and versatile food and forage plant that originated in tropical and subtropical regions.
 Learn about its uses, description, distribution, habitat, adaptation, establishment, and management in this comprehensive guide.